WIFORCE/starter-kit-lsaai-mock/DSC-Setup.md

 ## Change Log

+- 2026-08-17: changed the settings to use network_mode: "host". localhost/host.docker.internal was not resolving
+  to the actual host as docker is set up with a different IP range to avoid colliding with the NFS (172.18.xxx.yyy)
 - 2026-08-14: as we are using localhost not to have to open ports on the host, we created a `.env` file, modified the docker-compose.yaml to define extra_hosts and create the network as external so it can be joined by other compose stacks.
 We also created two configuration files for REMS and SDA.